Nail biting is a bad habit and there are some tips and tricks you can use to help your child from biting their nails ever again.

 This seemed to be the magic formula that worked for my child.

 Here are some things that we did not try, but you could try for your kiddo.

 - Nail Polish- Put on nail polish and see if your child can avoid chipping and biting it off for a week.

 - Awareness- Try to let your child know when they are biting their nails and create awareness

-- counselling – If your child has severe anxiety and is biting their nails because of this, then counselling might be the move for you.
+- counseling – If your child has severe anxiety and is biting their nails because of this, then counseling might be the move for you.
 This is only a good option if your child is biting so much that there is bleeding on the fingertips from the biting.

 All Children Are Different